-- Selection of plant with low inherent potential for generation of noise and/or vibration; - Erection of good quality site hoarding to the site perimeters which will act as a noise barrier to general construction activity at ground level; - Erection of noise screens as necessary around items such as generators or high duty compressors; and - Situate any noisy plant as far away from sensitive properties as permitted by site constraints.
+- Selection of plant with low inherent potential for generation of noise and/or vibration: - Erection of good quality site hoarding to the site perimeters which will act as a noise barrier to general construction activity at ground level; - Erection of noise screens as necessary around items such as generators or high duty compressors.
+For piling plant, noise reduction can be achieved by enclosing the driving system in an acoustic shroud. - Situate any noisy plant as far away from sensitive properties as permitted by site constraints. - The lifting of bulky items, dropping and loading of materials will be restricted to normal working hours. - For concrete mixers, control measures will be employed during cleaning to ensure no impulsive hammering is undertaken at the mixer drum. - For all materials handling ensure that materials are not dropped from excessive heights, lining drops chutes and dump trucks with resilient materials.